praveek/launch.en/help/extension-reference/web/overview.md

 ---
 title: Adobe Extensions
 seo-title: Adobe Extensions in Adobe Experience Platform Launch
-description: Documentation for the Launch Extensions provided by Adobe solutions.
+description: Documentation for the Launch Extensions provided by Adobe solutions
-seo-description: Documentation for the Launch Extensions provided by Adobe solutions.
+seo-description: Documentation for the Launch Extensions provided by Adobe solutions
 ---

 # Adobe Extensions